aragubas/UniversalAppPackage/directory_spec.md

 # Directory Structure

-All Directories listed in here along with it's usage is **not optional** and it must follow the specification strictly to avoid issues with implementations
+All Directories listed in here along with it's usage is **not optional and all files inside a Universal Application Package should not be modified at runtime**, and it must follow the specification strictly to avoid issues with implementations

 ## /Binaries

-Contains directories of binaries for every supported operating system and CPU architecture, organized in an `os_architecture` format called System Identifier
+Contains binaries for every supported operating system and CPU architecture, organized in a `os_architecture` format called System Identifier

-Valid System Identifiers:
+Standard System Identifiers:

 | Operating System | CPU Architecture | System Identifier |
 | ---------------- | ---------------- | ----------------- |